Aif4thah/VulnerableLightApp/README.md

 ### Dotnet Framework

-Verify you use the intended .NET Framework run :
+Verify you use the intended .NET Framework

 ```cmd
 where dotnet